Treaty of Sèvres: Ottoman Empire

-The representatives of the Allied Powers submitted the draft peace treaty they had prepared at the San Remo Conference (18-26 April 1920) and requested a response from the Ottoman government within a month.
-Former Grand Vizier Tevfik Pasha sent the draft agreement, which he found “incompatible with the concepts of independence and even statehood”, to the government.
-The Ottoman government formed a commission to edit the proposal, and sent back their recommendations to the Allies Powers on 25 June 1920.
-The Allied Powers sternly rebuked Istanbul that they could expect to make any changes to the draft they previously prepared, other than a few minor, unimportant changes, and requested a response within ten days.
+The representatives of the Allied powers submitted the draft peace treaty they had prepared at the San Remo Conference (18–26 April 1920) and requested a response from the Ottoman government within a month.
+Former Grand Vizier Tevfik Pasha sent the draft agreement, which he found "incompatible with the concepts of independence and even statehood", to the government.
+The Ottoman government formed a commission to edit the proposal, and sent back their recommendations to the Allies powers on 25 June 1920.
+The Allied powers sternly rebuked Istanbul that they could expect to make any changes to the draft they previously prepared, other than a few minor, unimportant changes, and requested a response within ten days.
 Press in the capital was partial to the Sublime Porte with many concluding that there was no other choice but to accept the treaty.

 Before making the final decision on the treaty, Sultan Mehmed VI convened another Sultanate Council on 22 July 1922 (the first one was called in May 1919 after the Greek landing at Smyrna), so that responsibility for treaty could be shifted to them.
 Government members, members of the Senate, former grand viziers, high-ranking officers, and leading figures of the ulema and bureaucracy were invited to the council.
-The number of delegates was 57 (down from 131 of the previous council), and didn't include politicians affiliated with the Turkish National Movement.
+The number of delegates was 57 (down from 131 of the previous council), and did not include politicians affiliated with the Turkish National Movement.
 Care was taken not to invite representatives of the Defense of Rights movement and those with a Unionist political identity and background.

 The council began deliberations by discussing a July 17 telegram from the Minister of the Interior Reşit Bey, who was in Paris, stating that the Allied Powers did not accept Ottoman reservations on the draft treaty.
 On July 20 the council announced that there was no other option but to approve the treaty.
 Grand Vizier Damat Ferid Pasha gave a speech, stating that the country had come to this point due to ten years of terrible mistakes instigated by the Committee of Union and Progress, but that Istanbul was still entrusted to the Turks because of the trust the Allies had in the Sultan, and that there was no other solution than accepting the treaty.
 Other statesmen like Mustafa Sabri Efendi and Hâdî Pasha gave speeches in support of the treaty.
 A vote was held in which all delegates supported the signature of the treaty, except for Topçu Feriki Rıza Pasha, who abstained.